JulietteArchambeau/GOPredEvalPinpin/DRYAD_repository/README.md

 **Paper abstract**

-Predicting how tree populations will respond to climate change is an urgent societal concern.
-An increasingly popular way to make such predictions is the genomic offset (GO) approach, which uses current gene-environment associations to identify populations that may experience climate maladaptation in the near future.
-However, GO has strong limitations and, despite promising validation of its predictions using height data from common gardens, it still lacks broad empirical testing.
-Using maritime pine, a tree species from southwestern Europe and North Africa with a marked population genetic structure, we evaluated GO predictions from four methods, namely Gradient Forest (GF), Redundancy Analysis (RDA), latent factor mixed models (LFMM) and Generalised Dissimilarity Modeling (GDM).
-GO was predicted using 9,817 SNPs genotyped on 454 trees from 34 populations and was then validated with mortality data from National Forest Inventories and mortality and height data from five common gardens.
-We found high variability in GO predictions and validation.
-GO predictions with GDM and GF (and to a lesser extent RDA) based on candidate SNPs potentially involved in climate adaptation showed the strongest and most consistent associations with mortality rates in common gardens and NFI plots.
-We found almost no association between GO predictions and tree height in common gardens, most likely due to the overwhelming effect of population genetic structure on tree height.
-Our study demonstrates the imperative to validate GO predictions with a range of independent data sources before they can be used as informative and reliable metrics in conservation or management strategies.
+Genomic offset models are increasingly popular tools for identifying populations at risk of maladaptation under climate change.
+These models estimate the extent of genetic change required for populations to remain adapted under future climate change scenarios, but face strong limitations and still lack broad empirical testing.
+Using 9,817 single nucleotide polymorphisms (SNPs) genotyped in 454 trees from 34 populations of maritime pine, a species with a marked population genetic structure, we found substantial variability across genomic offset predictions from different methods, SNP sets, and general circulation models.
+Using five common gardens, we mostly found positive associations between genomic offset predictions and mortality, as expected.
+However, contrary to our expectations, we observed very few negative monotonic associations between genomic offset predictions and height.
+Higher mortality rates were also observed in national forest inventory plots with high genomic offset, but only for some methods and SNP sets.
+The differing genomic offset patterns produced by the best-validated methods across the maritime pine range hindered drawing definitive conclusions for the species.
+Our study demonstrates the imperative of employing different methods and validating genomic offset predictions with independent data sources before using them as reliable metrics to inform conservation or management.

 ***